Snow Globe (album)

 Snow Globe is the fifteenth studio album by English synth-pop duo Erasure, released by Mute Records on 11 November 2013 in the United Kingdom and on 12 November 2013 in North America.
-The album has a holiday music theme, including classic Christmas carols with original tracks written by band members Vince Clarke and Andy Bell and is produced by longtime collaborator Gareth Jones.
+The album has a holiday music theme, including classic Christmas carols with original tracks written by band members Vince Clarke and Andy Bell, and is produced by the duo along with longtime collaborator Gareth Jones.

 Background

 The band purposely went with a "stripped-down" and "eerie" feel to many of the tracks, including traditional Christmas ballads "Silent Night" and "White Christmas".
 Clarke stated, "Everything about Christmas has been written already.
 We thought it would be more interesting to look into the darker side of the season.
 For a lot of people, Christmas is not a happy time."

 "Blood on the Snow" starts with a staccato style waltz, whilst "Silver Bells" features an android-like orchestra from the future and explores dark imagery of coal, ash and blood, that give way to a bright star and three gifts.